Difference Between Java Heap and Stack

 |Efficient||In Java heap, there is no efficient use of space or memory.||In Stack, space is used efficiently.|

 Java Heap and Stack both are parts of memory management for the system.
 It plays a crucial role while designing and implementing the application.
 The knowledge of memory management is necessary for an individual before going to work on live projects.
 This makes your application faster and easily managed.

 The stack is really important in exception handling and execution of threads.
-The values of stack mainly exist within the scope of methods or function in which they are created, if that function returns any value or executed the block of the stack has been removed.
+The values of the stack mainly exist within the scope of methods or function in which they are created; if that function returns any value or executed, the block of the stack has been removed.
 Java only stores local variables primitives on the stack.
 The main difference between Java heap and stack is the life cycle of the values means how variables are allocated to memory and disposed of for a particular application.

 This been a useful guide to the Difference Between Java Heap and Stack here; we discussed their Meaning, Head to Head Comparisons, Key Differences, and Conclusions.
 You may also look at the following article to learn more –